-Founded in 1836, the UVA School of Engineering and Applied Science is committed to providing undergraduate students with a high-impact, hands-on educational experience that prepares them to be engineering leaders who can meet the technological challenges of the 21st century.
+Founded in 1836, the UVA School of Engineering and Applied Science is committed to making the world a better place by creating and disseminating knowledge and by preparing leaders who will solve the global challenges of the future.

 Distinguished faculty members work directly with students in courses and laboratories across an array of engineering disciplines, in innovative research fields such as creating a sustainable future, engineering improved health care, advancing cyber and physical infrastructure, and providing personal and societal security.